tjblavakumar/RSS_Summarizer/README.md

 - Amazon Nova Pro: Competitive pricing with AWS native models
 - Typical article analysis: ~500-1000 input tokens, ~100-200 output tokens
 - Estimated cost: Contact AWS for current Nova Pro pricing

+## New Features Guide

+### PDF Export
+Each article includes a "Download PDF" button that:
+- Scrapes full article content from the original URL
+- Generates a formatted PDF with title, metadata, AI summary, topic scores, and full content
+- Downloads to your default browser download location
+- Uses ReportLab for cross-platform compatibility

+### Article Deletion
+Delete unwanted articles directly from the dashboard:
+1. Click the red X icon next to any article title
+2. Confirm deletion in the popup dialog
+3. Article is permanently removed from database
+4. Page automatically refreshes

+### Processing Status
+When clicking "Refresh News":
+- Orange banner appears: "Please wait.
+AI is working for you."
+- Status polls every 2 seconds to check completion
+- Banner disappears and page reloads when finished
+- Prevents duplicate refresh requests during processing

 ## License